mccormackca/Bioeng_231_final_project_filovirus/installation/README.md

 ./install_necessary_tools_i.sh

-# Activate newly dowloaded fnm package
+# Activate newly downloaded fnm package
 source ~/.bashrc

 # Will prompt to enter Y for to continue